Showmick119/ResearchPaperAgent/README.md

 - Ensure both servers are running

 ### Slow processing
-- First run may be slower as model loads
+- First run may be slower as model loads (can take 2-3 minutes for first request)
 - Consider using a smaller model for faster demos
 - Processing time varies with paper length
+- 35-page PDF may take 3-5 minutes to process

 ## 📝 Notes